-The Builders Risk Plan insured by Zurich allows for the policy to be purchased in the name of the owner or builder but not the mortgagee (bank).
+The Builders Risk Plan insured by Zurich gives you the option to purchase the policy in the name of the owner or builder (but not the mortgagee / bank).
 Contractors and other parties of interest may also be protected under an additional named insured clause.

 Should your client choose to add the builder or owner as an additional named insured, be sure a waiver to subrogate is clearly outlined in the construction contract or agreement.
 This will protect the interest of additional named insureds should property damages occur during the course of construction.

-Builders risk insurance is crucial for any homeowner or residential contractor who is making changes to a property, whether it’s building a new one-to-four family home or remodeling an existing structure.
+Builders risk insurance for residential properties is crucial, whether it’s course of construction coverage for building a new one-to-four-family home or remodeling an existing structure.
 Eligible residential clients may include:

 - Real estate agents